Froxlor/Documentation/general/migration-guide/clone.md

 The resulting archive will be stored in your home folder.
 This archive needs to be transferred to the new server.
 Let's assume you put `mysqlfiles.tar.gz` in your home folder there as well.

-As a reminder: It's important that you database service is not running at the moment!
+As a reminder: It's important that your database service is not running at the moment!
 Because we are now going to move over the database files.
 ```shell
 cd /var/lib/
 mv ./mysql ./mysql.backup